boazbk/tcs/lec_00_1_math_background.md

 produces the same result as the code above that used `i` instead of `j`.

-::: {.remark title="Aside: mathematical vs programming notation" #notation}
+::: {.remark title="Aside: mathematical vs programming notation" #notationrem}
 Mathematical notation has a lot of similarities with programming language, and for the same reasons.
 Both are formalisms meant to convey complex concepts in a precise way.
 However, there are some cultural differences.